 Soooooo, I’m tagging Ingrid, elemmaciltur, fabz, Jenn, flint knits, LackOfAllTrades, The Knitting Philistine!!!

 I FINALLY got my answer letter today from Jenn.
 It took freaking forever, and it’s not Jenn’s fault.
 Nicely stamped on the front of the envelope was “MISSENT TO MALAYSIA”.
 WTF?
-How in the world does a letter that clearly says “Germany” on it get sent to Malaysia?
-In any case, I guess I should just be happy that I got it.
+How in the world does a letter that clearly says “Germany” on it get sent clomid side effects to Malaysia? canadian pharmacy In any case, I guess I should just be happy that I got it.
 You know how crazy those Malasians are.
-So Jenn, your letter has really “travelled the world” and finally arrived today.
-Thanks so much, I really enjoyed reading it and I love the fish paper – must take a picture of the book that it was used in!
+So Jenn, your plavix with cialis letter has really “travelled the world” and finally arrived today.
+Thanks so much, I really enjoyed reading it and I love clomid ovulation pain the fish paper – must take a picture of the book that it was used in!